 If you’re going to be away for awhile or when your dogs tick/flea or dewormer medicine is due, make sure you take it with you.
 Ticks in particular can be a danger when you’re spending a lot of time in nature, such as if you’re hiking on your holiday.

-As we’re away for an extended period, we stocked up with extra supplies before leaving, but then easily bought both new tick/flea and dewormer products while on the road (albeit different brands).
+If you’re going away for an extended period, stock up on extra supplies before leaving.
+However, it’s easy to buy both new tick/flea and dewormer products while on the road (albeit possibly different brands).

 Obviously, if your dog takes daily medication, take that along too, plus some extra supplies in case you are delayed returning home.